xcoupe01/project_Karel/README.md

 - mouse to move camera in the room

 ## Button description
-- `run` - to run currently selected (with cursor) program in text editor
-- `run debug` - simple debug mode, by clicking on this button Karel will do one line of code
+You can find control for each section under it
+- Room with robot
-- `stop` - to stop currently running code
+    - `stop` - stops ecevution of any code
-- `room` - to set the roomsize based on the next two fields
-- `X value` - x dimension of the room for set
+    - `X value` - x axis dimension setter
-- `Y value` - y dimension of the room for set
+    - `Y value` - y axis dimension setter
+    - `room` - sets the room dimensions to predefined values (the upper two)
-- `home camera` - resets the camera to the staring position
+    - `home camera` - sets the camera to basic position
-- `Make Blocks` - makes in the blockly field a structure that corresponds to code written in the following textarea
+- Blockly editor
-- `textarea` - write code to be conversed to blockly here
+    - `textarea` - insert a code to be transported to Blockly code
+    - `Make Blocks` - creates blocks described by text form `textarea` above
+- Text editor
+    - `run code` - runs block of code specifed by cursor
+    - `run debug` - runs block of code specified by cursor in debug mode (step by step)

+Lower there are options for save and load the state of the application (+ developper section)
+- `room`, `blocks` and `code` - you can use these to specify save file
+    - `room` - save state of the room
+    - `blocks` - save state of Blockly editor
+    - `code` - save state of text editor
+- `file_name` text input - specify the name of savefile
+- `save` generates the save file
+- `Vybrat soubor` makes you choose the file to be loaded from
+- `load` loads the application by the specified file
-- `test` - provisional developer only button
+- `test` - internal developper button (click to make the next item visible)
-- `textarea` - space where generated code from block generator appears
+- (`textarea` - invisible blockly code represenation)

 ## Used resources
 - [ACE code editor](https://ace.c9.io/)